 Ensure alignment with SPF or DKIM domains for direct mail to pass DMARC alignment.

-Enable one-click unsubscribe with a clearly visible link for the subscribers.
+Enable one-click unsubscribe with a visible link for subscribed messages.

 Ensure emails align with users’ preferences to maintain a clutter-free inbox.